slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.' -- Kahlil Gibran*

 <!--
+> *'Someone I loved once gave me a box full of darkness.
+It took me years to understand that this too, was a gift.' -- Mary Oliver*
+> *'It's so hard to forget pain, but it's even harder to remember sweetness.
+We have no scar to show for happiness.
+We learn so little from peace.' -- Chuck Palahniuk*

 What are we afraid of?
 We’re afraid of growth.
 We’re terrified of exposure.
 Remember, nothing scares the crap out of us more than advancing, because to advance is to move from the known to the unknown.

 - Failure is only failure if you don’t learn from it, if you don’t grow from it, and if you don’t reframe it so that you see each failure as a valuable teacher, educating you about how to achieve your dreams.